Maggie Pope

 What is Herbal Medicine?

-it’s also called botanical medicine or phytotherapy.
+It’s medicine made from plants: It is also called botanical medicine or phytotherapy.

-Some plants you will recognise as weeds, like the common Daisy [Bellis perennis, above] Dandelion [Taraxacum officinale] and Cleavers [Galium aparine].
+Some plants you will recognise as weeds, like the common Daisy [Bellis perennis] Dandelion [Taraxacum officinale] and Cleavers [Galium aparine].
 Some are more exotic, like Liquorice [Glycyrrhiza glabra] and Peony [Paeonia lactiflora].
 We can use a plant’s leaves, roots, bark, seeds or flowers to make medicine – it depends on what actions we want the medicine to have.

 Herbal medicine has a very long tradition of use outside of conventional medicine.
 It is becoming more mainstream as more research comes through showing the value of herbal medicine in creating and maintaining wellbeing